Increased human body contamination with cadmium following inclusion of sunflower seeds in diet

 Full Text

-Scientists note the wide composition of phytochemicals and mineral elements of sunflower, which, in terms of their concentration in seeds and human tolerance, is often superior to nuts [1, 2].
-Its consumption helps protect the skin from free radicals [3, 4], reduce the risk of developing cardiovascular diseases, reduce cholesterol levels, control blood pressure and type II diabetes [5, 6, 7].
-The introduction of 30 grams of sunflower seeds into the daily diet reduces sugar levels due to the content of chlorogenic acid in them [7].
-This amount of unroasted peeled sunflower seeds from the recommended daily requirement for an adult contains more than 40% phosphorus, copper, selenium, vitamins E and B5, 30% manganese, 17–18% vitamins B9 and PP and about 10% potassium and magnesium.
-[8].
+In the human trophic niche, sunflower is inferior to cereal crops.
+However, it is an important source of nutrients.
+Sunflower seeds contain a wide range of phytochemicals and minerals; their content and bioavailability for the human body is higher as compared to nuts [1, 2].
+Their regular consumption helps protect the skin from the effects of free radicals [3, 4], reduce the cardiovascular risk, normalize cholesterol and blood pressure, and manage type 2 diabetes mellitus [5–7].
+Thirty grams of sunflower seeds in the daily diet reduces blood glucose associated with the chlorogenic acid level [7].
+This amount of unroasted peeled seeds is more than 40% of the recommended daily intake of phosphorus, copper, selenium, vitamins E and B5; 30% manganese, 17%–18% vitamins B9 and PP, and approx. 10% potassium and magnesium in adults.1

 MATERIALS AND METHODS